FedericoPonzi/vfat-rs/README.md

 ---

-### TODO

-* Have a better update entry which allows to support renaming.
-* Test: What happens if there are no free clusters (memory is full)?

-## Long todo:

-* Write to backup FAT as well.
-* Free cluster summary update when allocating clusters.
-* Fix file flush.
-When flush is called, only the file related data should be flushed to disk.

 ### Future improvements.

 * Currently, the device mutex is shared behind an ARC reference.
 Maybe, also having the whole FS behind arc would save quite some space when returning files and directories.
 Because they get a copy of the Vfat struct.
-* Get rid of alloc dependency?
-It's mostly used for String support right now.

 ### FAQ